Huffman Trees/Codes - Why are they different?

 Note: This would (obviously) also work with minChar as a tie-breaker.
 Your call.

-That way we will always get the same set of Huffman codes for the same set of frequencies (means huffman(text) == huffman(text.reverse), which is not true for most of the implementations out there.
+That also means that we will always get the same set of Huffman codes for the same set of frequencies (means huffman(text) == huffman(text.reverse), which is not true for most of the implementations out there.

 That was an interesting one.